AbirS2026/Double-LOcal-Unity/README.md

 }
 ```

-Please also cite the companion applied paper when using the historical bubble and date-stamping motivation:
+Also, to learn more on the applied paper when using the historical bubble and date-stamping motivation:

 ```bibtex
 @article{sarkar2026there,